 The proliferation of weapons of mass destruction was declared by the Council to be a generic threat to peace and security in 1992, and many times subsequently.
 The global nature of nuclear weaponry was recognised in the early effort to internationalise their ownership under UN control.
 But the failure to do so, and the ensuing nuclear arms race, signified that even these weapons were seen, for all practical purposes, as an international issue.

-The main legal instrument to date, the NPT, reflects this schizophrenia, envisaging their 'elimination from national arsenals' while according de facto recognition to a number of countries for their national retention.
-The 2017 Prohibition Treaty, however, is likely to fundamentally change this for the better (see Symposium Background Paper 1).
-Recent General Assembly resolutions also indicate a new resolve by a majority of UN member states.
+The main legal instrument, the NPT, reflects this schizophrenia, envisaging their 'elimination from national arsenals' while according de facto recognition to a number of countries for their national retention.

 Similarly, terrorism has become identified as an issue of 'international peace and security'.
 In its early form from the 1960s to the '80s, the Council's focus on Palestinian terrorism (Berlin Olympics, 1972) was seen as a specific inter-state issue (Israel v Palestine).
-But from the '90s, the rise of terrorism by private groups (Al Qaida) against the West, originating in Afghanistan, then Yemen, Syria and Iraq, was described as an 'international threat' in itself, rather than the entities employing it or the causes for which it is employed.
+But from the '90s, the rise of terrorism by private groups (Al Qaida) against the West, originating in Afghanistan, then Yemen, Syria Iraq, and was described as an 'international threat' in itself, rather than the entities employing it or the causes for which it is employed.